cloudwebteam/cloud_db/Readme.md

 				}
 			},
 			/* ==== validation options (all optional) ======================================== */
-			required: bool/str, // if true, it runs through the 'required' validation type, and uses that error.
+			required: bool/str, // if true, it runs the 'required' validation type, and uses that error.
-								// if string, it runs through the 'required' validation typ, and string is the custom error message.
+								// if string, it runs the 'required' validation type, and string is the custom error message.
 			validate: validation_type/regex, // see validation options,
-			error: str // if validate type is provided, this is an optional custom error given.
+			error: 'string' // this is an optional custom error given if the 'validate' function throws an error.

 			/* ==== custom options (all optional) ================================== */
 			/* ---- whatever your app needs, for things like form generation and data display  */